-The Page Erase function will erase all bits (FFh) inside the given page.
-A Write Enable (WREN) instruction must be given prior to attempting a Page Erase.
-This is done by setting \overline{CS} low and then clocking out the proper instruction into the 25LC1024.
-After all eight bits of the instruction are transmitted, the \overline{CS} must be brought high to set the write enable latch.
+The PAGE ERASE instruction will erase all bits (FFh) inside the given page.
+A Write Enable (WREN) instruction must be given prior to attempting a PAGE ERASE.
+This is done by setting $\overline{CS}$ low and then clocking out the proper instruction into the 25LC512.
+After all eight bits of the instruction are transmitted, the $\overline{CS}$ must be brought high to set the write enable latch.

-The Page Erase function is entered by driving \overline{CS} low, followed by the instruction code (Figure 2-8), and three address bytes.
+The PAGE ERASE instruction is entered by driving $\overline{CS}$ low, followed by the instruction code (Figure 2-8) and two address bytes.
 Any address inside the page to be erased is a valid address.

-$\overline{\text{CS}}$ must then be driven high after the last bit if the address or the Page Erase will not execute.
-Once the $\overline{\text{CS}}$ is driven high, the self-timed Page Erase cycle is started.
-The WIP bit in the STATUS register can be read to determine when the Page Erase cycle is complete.
+$\overline{\text{CS}}$ must then be driven high after the last bit of the address or the PAGE ERASE will not execute.
+Once the $\overline{\text{CS}}$ is driven high the self-timed PAGE ERASE cycle is started.
+The WIP bit in the STATUS register can be read to determine when the PAGE ERASE cycle is complete.

-If a Page Erase function is given to an address that has been protected by the Block Protect bits (BP0, BP1) then the sequence will be aborted and no erase will occur.
+If a PAGE ERASE instruction is given to an address that has been protected by the Block Protect bits (BP0, BP1) then the sequence will be aborted and no erase will occur.